pioio/ezcli/docs/usecases.md

 ## Tiny project
 The simplest scenario:
-- A single `tasks.py` containing both your task and their logic.
+- A single `tasks.py` containing both your task (i.e. the entrypoint defining the CLI) and the logic behind it.
 - All tasks are visible by default when running `t`.
 - Some tasks might be, optionally, marked as 'important'; this will make them stand out in the list of tasks.

-This project can be a sofware project where you need the typical sets build/test/ship tasks.
+This could be small a sofware project where you need the typical sets build/test/ship tasks.

 Or, it can be just a small collection of small unrelated automation tasks, like 'check-weather', 'brew-coffee', 'check-email', etc.